Virtual Saskatchewan Home Navigation Bar

 Tourism Zone 7

 It’s not likely you’re travelling to Saskatchewan’s East Central Region in search of furs, like explorer Henry Kelsey did 300 years ago.
-But the beautiful scenery, abundant wildlife and the promise of adventure he experienced three centuries ago remains intact today.
+But the beautiful scenery, abundant wildlife and promise of adventure he experienced three centuries ago remains intact today.

 Beautiful Scenery Fall into a plush theatre seat, grab a bag of popcorn and watch some of the finest short films and videos in the world at North America’s oldest, continuously-running short film festival, the Yorkton Short Film and Video Festival (held each May).